Terriao/OpenDPC/README.md

 1. **Rate-distortion calibration for dynamic point cloud codecs.** Use the JND results to set perceptually-meaningful target bitrates instead of arbitrary PSNR points.
 2. **Subjective ground truth for point cloud quality assessment.** Pair the JND ladder with objective quality scores to train and validate PCQA models.
-3. **Demos and pedagogy.** The player on its own is the cleanest demo platform we know of for showcasing dynamic point cloud capture, compression, or rendering algorithms.
+3. **Demos and pedagogy.** The player on its own is a clean demo platform for showcasing dynamic point cloud capture, compression, or rendering algorithms.

 The repository is permissively licensed for both research and commercial extension.